kscherer/puppet-modules/README.md

 These are the puppet modules used by the Linux Infrastructure team at [Wind River](http://windriver.com/products/linux.html)

+## Wind River puppet module workflow

+All the puppet modules and hiera data are stored in git.
+I have created a post receive hook that automatically syncs the three puppet masters yow-lpd-puppet2, ala-lpd-puppet and pek-lpd-puppet.

+The git hook maps git branches to puppet environments as originally suggested on the PuppetLabs [blog](https://puppetlabs.com/blog/git-workflow-and-puppet-environments/)

+The default branch is production.
+If a change could affect systems using the production branch the easist way to test is to create a new branch/environment.

+1. Send Konrad your public ssh key for access to buildadmin

+1. Create a local clone of the wr-puppet-modules repo:

+        git clone --branch production \
+        ssh://buildadmin@ala-git.wrs.com/users/buildadmin/wr-puppet-modules

+1. Make test environment:

+        git checkout -b myenv production

+1. Modify modules.
+Start with manifests/nodes.pp to add your machines.

+1. Commit the changes and push to ala-git:

+        git add -A; git commit -m "My first puppet environment" git push origin myenv

+1. Run puppet agent on the test system:

+        puppet agent --test --environment myenv

 ## Structure

 This repo uses subgits to track external modules.
 I have made